Tijuana River Sewage Crisis

 In response to growing air quality concerns due to Tijuana River pollution—particularly high levels of Hydrogen Sulfide (H2S), an airborne byproduct of untreated sewage, decomposing organic matter, and hazardous industrial activities—The San Diego Air Pollution Control District established monitoring stations in three locations throughout souther San Diego to provide residents with reliable air quality readings and response system.

-Coastkeeper began collaborating with a binational coalition comprised of non-profit (Proyecto Fronterizo de Educación Ambiental) and academic partners (San Diego State University and Tecnológico Nacional de México) on both sides of the border to generate and share data and information on a centralized platform: One Coast, One Community.
+Coastkeeper kicked off collaboration with a binational coalition comprised of non-profit (Proyecto Fronterizo de Educación Ambiental) and academic partners (San Diego State University and Instituto Tecnológico de Tijuana) on both sides of the border to generate and share data, information, resources and knowledge to promote awareness and transparency about the Tijuana River Sewage Crisis.

 April 15, 2024